 themselves, and have no need to try to win my $30k.
 I'm

-for me to prove it, because anyone who actually had such a system
+way for me to prove it, because anyone who actually had such a

-wouldn't take my challenge.
-But I can prove that systems
+system wouldn't take my challenge.
+But I can prove

-being sold to the public are junk, because anyone willing to
+that systems being sold to the public are junk, because

 The challenge is actually available to anyone, whether their system is being sold to the public or not.
 While those not selling their systems would be expected to just employ their systems in the casino rather than going the challenge route, some would-be challengers thought that it would be quicker to win the $30k from me through the challenge than to win it in the casino.
 (They all backed out, though.)
 So the challenge is available to anyone, as long as they agree to my very generous terms.